Christmas Color Palettes to Try That Aren’t Red

 Everything in this room is so welcoming and classic.
 My favorite part of this look is all the white frosted greenery throughout the space.
 It adds a bit of sophistication without going overboard.

 It’s untraditional, and yet it’s entirely festive!
-Use any combination of jewel tones for Christmas and it’s sure to be beautiful – from magentas to bright teals and crisp lime to sunshine-y yellow.
-I love how Michael at Inspired by Charm create this almost monochromatic jewel-toned tree by sticking to a blue and green palette.
+Use any combination of jewel tones for Christmas and it’s sure to be beautiful – from magenta to bright teal and emerald green to sunshine-y yellow.
+I love how Michael at Inspired by Charm create this almost monochromatic jewel-toned tree by sticking to a mostly blue and green palette.

 Greenery & Pops Of Color